-Our CanTRA certified instructors use adaptive teaching techniques and or equipment to help individuals with challenges learn the skill of riding.
+Our CanTRA and PATH Intl. certified instructors use adaptive teaching techniques and or equipment to help individuals with challenges learn the skill of riding.
 Skill levels as well as goals of our adaptive riders are wide spread.
 They may range from an individual’s first contact with a horse with a goal of becoming confident without sidewalkers, to an advanced rider aiming for a gold score in a para-dressage competition.

 You do not need a specific diagnosis to join our adaptive riding program however some common ones would be Autism, Down Syndrome, Amputation, Spina Bifida, Cerebral Palsy, Generalized Anxiety and ADHD to name a few.
 All of our programs are tailored to provide a safe and positive experience for our riders based on each individual’s abilities and defined goals as established during our enrollment process.
 Our riders enjoy the opportunity to explore their capabilities and successfully reach their objectives in a safe and fun envoironment.